fschuindt/blog/_posts/2017-09-21-concurrent-calculation-of-fibonacci-in-elixir.md

 end
 ```

-This will repeat the `1..1474` list approximately seven times, to result in a list containing 10.000 elements.
+This will repeat the `1..1474` list approximately 7x, to result in a list containing 10.000 elements.

 Let's see how it goes:
 ![Demonstration 2](https://media.giphy.com/media/3ov9k2pMG5VDnD6ZyM/giphy.gif)